What are Residence Associations?

 HUB Community Association (HCA)

 Your HUB Community Association is run by a team of elected residents.
 All HUB residents that pay the residence membership fee can access the services provided by HCA.
 Your HCA Council’s duties include planning events and programs for residents, managing The Vault (HUB Community Centre, bottom of stairwell 9114), running the HCA executive office (renting movies, vacuums, etc.) and the HUB English Conversation Club, providing volunteer opportunities, creating the monthly HUB newsletter and providing feedback to ensure that residents have the best year ever.

-Spokescouncil is a cooperative group of I-House residents who, among other important roles, organize social events and make decisions concerning I-House.
-All I-House residents are part of Spokescouncil automatically, and are welcome to participate in the Spokescouncil meetings.
-Meetings dates are listed in the calendar and are generally every second Sunday.
-Get involved in life at I-House – plan events and trips, write for the newsletter and make decisions that impact your community.
+The International House Community Council is a cooperative group of I-House residents who, among other important roles, organize social events and make decisions concerning I-House.
+All I-House residents are part of Community Council automatically, and are welcome to participate in Community Council meetings.
+Elected representatives serve the Community Council by becoming part of the Community Council Facilitation Team (FT Team).
+The FT Team help to run Community Council, host events and create a culturally diverse community.
+Community Council meeting dates are listed in the calendar and are generally every second Sunday.
+Get involved in life at I-House – plan events and trips, write for the newsletter and make decisions that impact your community!

 Lister Hall Students' Association (LHSA)